graphhopper/directions-api/README.md

 ![Routing Example](./img/routing-example.png)

-The JSON format of the hosted Web API is 100% identical to the [Routing API](https://github.com/graphhopper/graphhopper/blob/master/docs/web/api-doc.md) response format.
+The Routing API is documented [here](docs-routing,.md).

 The endpoint is `http://graphhopper.com/api/[version]/route`

-An example URL looks like:
+An example URL looks like where you need to replace the key with your own:

 `http://graphhopper.com/api/1/route?point=51.131108%2C12.414551&point=48.224673%2C3.867187&vehicle=car&locale=de&key=[your-key]`